Exceptions to the six-year maximum may be granted annually if it is:

 2. |

-Notifies potential candidates for tenure and or promotion that the deadline to declare candidacy is the last Friday in October.
-Notifies faculty senate president of the senate’s responsibility to submit one tenured faculty member’s name from each division and a tenured faculty member’s name from the library, as potential members for either the Promotion and Tenure Committee (PT Committee) or the Hearing Committee (H Committee).
-Some consideration should also be given to racial, gender, and ethnic balance. |
+Publishes college-wide the specific date to declare candidacy for promotion and/or tenure.
+Notifies faculty senate president of the senate’s responsibility to submit one tenured faculty member’s name from each division as potential members for either the Promotion and Tenure (PT) Committee or the Hearing Committee.
+Some consideration should be given to racial, gender, and ethnic balance. |

 September Faculty Senate Meeting |